Callix Crabbe: Playing career

-Upon returning to Milwaukee's organization, Crabbe was assigned to Triple-A Nashville.
-He became a free agent after the 2008 season and signed a minor league contract with the Seattle Mariners.
-He last played for the New Hampshire Fisher Cats, the Double-A affiliate of the Toronto Blue Jays, in 2011.

-Major leagues

-Crabbe played 21 games for the San Diego Padres in 2008.
-In 34 at-bats, he scored four runs on six hits and had two RBI.
-He had six strikeouts, walked four times, and compiled a .176 batting average.
-San Diego designated him for assignment on May 12, and was returned to the Brewers organization on May 16.
+On December 6, 2007, the San Diego Padres selected Crabbe in the Rule 5 Draft.
+He made his major league debut on April 3, 2008.
+Crabbe played in 21 games for the Padres in 2008.
+In 34 at–bats, he scored four runs on six hits and had two RBI.
+Crabbe also had six strikeouts, walked four times, and compiled a .176 batting average.
+He was designated for assignment by San Diego on May 12.

-Due to a printing error Carlos Guevara appeared on one of his baseball cards.
+Milwaukee Brewers (second stint)

+Crabbe was returned to the Milwaukee Brewers organization on May 16, 2008.
+Upon returning to Milwaukee's organization, Crabbe was assigned to the Triple-A Nashville Sounds.
+He became a free agent after the 2008 season.

+Seattle Mariners

+On December 4, 2008, Crabbe signed a minor league contract with the Seattle Mariners organization.
+In 111 appearances split between the Double-A West Tenn Diamond Jaxx and Triple-A Tacoma Rainiers, he batted .211/.316/.298 with three home runs, 33 RBI, and seven stolen bases.
+Crabbe elected free agency following the season on November 9, 2009.

+Toronto Blue Jays

+On March 24, 2010, Crabbe signed a minor league contract with the Toronto Blue Jays.
+He split the year between the Double-A New Hampshire Fisher Cats and Triple-A Las Vegas 51s, playing in 91 total games and hitting .222/.312/.318 with four home runs, 30 RBI, and 20 stolen bases.

+Crabbe spent 2011 back with New Hampshire, playing in 69 games and slashing .259/.348/.405 with seven home runs, 31 RBI, and nine stolen bases.
+He elected free agency following the season on November 2, 2011.

 Coaching career

 After his playing career ended, Crabbe went in to coaching.
 His roles included, head varsity baseball coach for IMG Academy from 2012 to 2015 and baseball instructor at the IMG Academy from 2012 to 2015.
-Crabbe also ran his own baseball instructional program called Crabbe-ology Sports Development starting in November of 2015.
+Crabbe also ran his own baseball instructional program called Crabbe-ology Sports Development starting in November 2015.
 Crabbe-ology consulted with many major league hitters over the years in operation.
 Crabbe also worked for The positive coaching alliance a non-profit organization focused on educating administrators, coaches, parents and players on the core principles needed for a great sporting environment with a focus on growth and development across the eco-system.

 On December 4, 2018, Crabbe was hired as the assistant hitting coach of the Texas Rangers.
 He served in that role for the 2019, 2020, and 2021 seasons.

 Crabbe was named the manager of the Greensboro Grasshoppers and assistant hitting coordinator for the Pittsburgh Pirates prior to the 2022 season.
-He will manage the Altoona Curve in 2023.
+He managed the Altoona Curve in 2023.